Conor-Miller9276/Conor-Miller9276.github.io/_pages/first-semester-game.md

 <div style="flex:1 1 1000px; min-width:500px;">
 <h2>2D Project - First Semester</h2>
 <p>
-In my first semester as a Game Development student, i created a 2D Platforming Game where you play as a Fire Ninja who uses a tuning fork to defeat evilised crystaline enemies to save the crystal children.
+In my first semester as a first year Game Design and Development student, i created a 2D Platforming Game where you play as a Fire Ninja who uses a tuning fork to defeat evilised crystaline enemies to save the crystal children.
 This game was made in 12 weeks and below shows the video that was submitted for my grade.
 </p>
 <!-- RIGHT: video/content area -->
 <div style="flex:1 1 1000px; min-width:1000px;">